fhmwg/current-tags/implementation-notes.md

 3. Whitespace-normalizing values identified as "line text"
 4. Other cases specifically permitted for a particular field

-Applications may remove a metadata field entirely if it is deemed inappropriate and no edit is permitted under the four cases above.
+Applications may remove a metadata field entirely if it violated an application's code of conduct and no edit is permitted under the four cases above.
 Note that removing a field is distinct from editing it to be the empty string: removing a field means removing its XMP element or EXIF key:value pair entirely.

 ## Malicious URLs